dina-usama/BBASM/readme.md

 1) train_Elmo.py: uses Elmo embeddings followed by BiLSTM and Attention layer as feature extraction.
 2) train_FastText.py: uses FastText embeddings followed by BiLSTM and Attention layer as feature extraction.
 3) train_BERT.py: uses BERT embeddings followed by BiLSTM and Attention layer as feature extraction.
 4) train_word2vec.py: uses word2vec embeddings followed by BiLSTM and Attention layer as feature extraction.
-(HABM)
+(HBAM)

 The results are summarized in the following table.